 A Tiny Baby Penguin

-It’s hard to believe that penguins look like this in the womb — sporting their black and white fur and all.
+It’s hard to believe that penguins look like this in the egg — sporting their black and white feathers and all.
 But they’re crazy adorable even before they’re officially born, and so tiny!
 It’s hard to imagine that one day this little guy is going to enter the world and slide around on the ice.

 This Is What A Cat Looks Like Before Birth